Cuprate/cuprate/storage/cuprate-blockchain/README.md

 As such, it is not implemented (yet).

 ## 4. Layers
-`cuprate_blockchain` is logically abstracted into 5 layers, with each layer being built upon the last.
+`cuprate_database` is logically abstracted into 5 layers, with each layer being built upon the last.

 Starting from the lowest:
 1. Backend